Workforce Planning: The Complete Guide to Optimizing Your Team

 Effective Management of Skills and Knowledge

 The basic first step of optimizing workforce utilization and productivity is effectively managing the skills and knowledge possessed by your agency’s resources.
-This strategy, known as human capital planning, is a fundamental aspect of strategic planning.
+This activity, known as human capital planning, is a fundamental aspect of strategic HRP.

 Human capital planning can help you: